 Dr. Syed Jaffar Ahmed of Karachi University reviewed the latest annual report of Council of Common Interests (CCI), Asma Faiz of Lahore University of Management Sciences made a presentation on Report on Principles of Policy, Dr. Idrees Khawaja of Pakistan Institute of Development Economics analyzed the Report of National Finance Commission, and Zubair Faisal Abbasi of Institute of Development Initiatives examined the report of National Economic Council.
 While Dr. Ijaz Khan, Dr. Fouzia Saeed and Naseer Memon were the lead discussants.

 Dr. Syed Jaffar Ahmed analyzing the report put forth by the CCI said that since the 18th Amendment, the Council has emerged as one of Pakistan’s most important institutions.
 Dissemination of and discussion on this report is crucial to healthy inter-provincial relations in Pakistan.
 Ms. Asma Faiz, talking about the report on the implementation of Principles of Policy expressed her appreciation at the publication and presentation of this report.
 However, she lamented that while some data is present in this report, data analysis has not been adequately taken up.
 Further, she said that more details on implementation should be added.
 She also pointed out that discussion on local-government is missing, while that on minorities’ remains scant.
 Dr. Fouzia Saeed said that such seminars are bound to lead to the improvement of the quality of these reports.
 She added that while the principles of policy are filters rather than action points, they must be reflected in government priorities.
 She recommended that civil society can engage in the practice of printing shadow reports.
+The use of Xanax pills is contraindicated in patients with known sensitivity to this medicine or other benzodiazepines.
+Patients with open angle glaucoma who are receiving appropriate treatment can use https://chini.com/xanalp/ but this medication is contraindicated in patients with acute narrow angle glaucoma.

 Dr. Idrees Khwaja, discussing the NFC report termed fair distribution of resources essential to interprovincial harmony.
 He said that the NFC reports need more detailed information on expenditure utilization which will make these reports more useful.
 Zubair Faisal Abbasi examining the report of NEC said, ‘the report does not highlight that need-based planning is happening in the country.”
 Amjad Bhatti said that SPFD project would continue supporting robust discussions and learning events on constitutional governance in Pakistan.